rrrradhikaa/Facial-Recognition/README.md

 # Facial Recognition-based Authentication System
-This is a Python-based facial authentication system with encryption and liveness detection.
+This is a Python-based facial authentication system with Sentiment Analysis and Adaptive Fuzzy Inference.
 It allows users to register and authenticate using their face, while storing their data securely with encrypted encodings.

 # Features
 ## * Face-Based User Registration & Authentication
-Robust registration and authentication using hybrid facial features (deep + HOG).
+Robust registration and authentication using deep facial features.

 ## * Liveness Detection via Eye and Mouth Aspect Ratio (EAR/MAR)
 Prevents spoofing by detecting natural blink and mouth movements using facial landmarks.